Probiotics and Fertility: Support Your Reproductive Health

 • or Lactobacillus rhamnosus .

 These strains of bacteria are particularly effective in helping to maintain a good pH and thus protect against infections and strengthen the vaginal microbiota .
-A combo that brings together probiotics for the intimate and intestinal flora will therefore be perfectly adapted to your needs.
+A combo that brings together probiotics for the intimate and intestinal flora will therefore be perfectly suited to your needs.

 2. Check the quality of the products

-3. Choose your own approach !
+3. Choose your approach !

-We often repeat it in our articles: each individual is unique.
+We repeat it often in our articles: each individual is unique.
 So are you!
 The same goes for your needs, which may vary depending on:

 • your age ;